smart-data-lake/smart-data-lake/docs/reference/executionModes.md

   attribute1 = ...
 }
 ```
-If no explicit executionMode is specified, the Default Behavior is used (see chapter below).
+If no explicit executionMode is specified, the default behavior is used (see chapter below).

 There are 2 major types of Execution Modes selecting the subset of data based on: